myltsev-learning/aws-mls-c01/_questions/Common Questions.md

 - [ ] What is Segmentation mask in image recognition algorithms?
 - [ ] What are epochs, learning rate, batch size, optimizer hyperparameters?
 - [ ] What are the main types of loss function used for Linear Learner?
-- [ ] What is the concept drift in ML?
+- [ ] What are the concept and data drift in ML?
 - [ ] What is ResNet ANN architecture for image classification?
 - [ ] What is Inception ANN architecture for image classification?
 - [ ] What is the difference between ResNet and Inception architectures?